Chapter-wise Summary of Animal Farm | Long Summary

 Summary of Chapter 6:

 Half-finished windmill toppled down by a strong wind-storm that November.
 Napoleon informs the animals that Snowball is to blame for their demise, and he offers a reward to any animal that can kill or bring Snowball back alive.
-Napoleon then announces that they will rebuild the fallen windmill the following day.
+Napoleon then announces that the fallen windmill will be rebuilt the following day.

 Summary of Chapter 7: